top of page

 Spotting who NOT to trust may be easier.
 Anyone who promises a quick fix without ever having interacted with you, for a start.

-This cuts out a reasonably-sized section of the dating coaches you'll see advertising on social media, whose idea of coaching involves the client paying hundreds of dollars to watch a series of pre-recorded videos, shot from the front seat of his car.
+This cuts out a reasonably-sized section of the dating coaches you'll see advertising on social media, whose idea of coaching involves the client paying hundreds of dollars to watch a series of pre-recorded videos, shot from the front seat of their car.
 Yes, you so-called Alpha, I'm talking about you.

 There's nothing wrong with pre-recorded videos, but that's an online course.
 It's not coaching.
 Coaching isn't just didactic, it's relational.
 It involves hearing the needs of the client, not assuming them, or speaking broadly at the masses.